Maxime Lestienne: Lion City Sailors

+2022 season

 On 8 February 2022, Lestienne joined Singapore Premier League club, Lion City Sailors on a two-year deal.
+He made his debut for the club on 27 February where he assisted Diego Lopes who secured a 3–1 win over Hougang United.
 In the 2022 AFC Champions League group stage fixture on 18 April 2022, Lestienne assisted twice as Lion City Sailors made history and gained media attention for their 3–0 victory against Korean club, Daegu FC.
-On 24 April 2022, he scored his first AFC Champions League goal against Shandong Taishan in a 3–2 win.
-By Matchweek 22, Lestienne had racked up 10 goals and 20 assists for the Sailors.
-In his first season, he won the 2022 Singapore Community Shield.
+On 24 April 2022, Lestienne scored his first AFC Champions League goal against Shandong Taishan in a 3–2 win.
+On 3 July 2022, he scored and contribute a hat-trick of assists in a 6–0 away win against Tanjong Pagar United.
 On 13 August 2022, he managed to get 2 goals and 4 assists in a 10–1 victory against Young Lions.
-2 gameweeks later, Lestienne scored 1 goal and 4 assists against Hougang United in a 9–4 victory.
+2 gameweeks later, Lestienne scored 1 goal and 4 assists against Hougang United in a 9–4 victory at the Hougang Stadium.
 It was his 2nd quadruple of assists in the season and 3rd hat-trick of assist in the season.
-He ended the 2022 campaign with a wonderful performance of 16 goals and 28 assists in all of the 34 matches.
+By Matchweek 22, Lestienne had racked up 10 goals and 20 assists for the Sailors.
+He ended the 2022 campaign with a wonderful performance of 16 goals and 28 assists across 34 matches.
+In his first season, Lestienne also won the 2022 Singapore Community Shield.

 Lestienne playing for Lion City Sailors in a pre-season match in April 2024.